-Consider that the attacker wants the system to violate the liveness property represented by the liveness monitor $G_{lm}$ in~\cref{fig:abp:liveness-monitor}.

-Let us consider the system without dead transitions and the forward channels infiltrated by the attacker, namely $G_a$ in~\cref{eq:system-removed:case1}.
+Consider that the attacker wants the system to violate the nonblockingness property represented by the nonblockingness monitor $G_{nm}$ in~\cref{fig:abp:liveness-monitor}.
+Let us examine the system under attack where the forward channels are infiltrated by the attacker, namely $G_a$ in~\cref{eq:system:case1}.
 Note that the forward PITM channel here is that in~\cref{fig:abp:mitm:forward} which is quite powerful.
-Since $G_{lm}$ is given as a dedicated automaton, we build $H_a = Trim(G_{other,a} \parallel G_{lm})$ where $G_{other,a} = G_a$.
+Since $G_{nm}$ is given as a dedicated automaton, we build $H_a = Trim(G_{other,a} \parallel G_{nm})$ where $G_{other,a} = G_a$.

 In this case, $G_a$ consists of 174 states, and $H_a$ comprises 14 states and 13 marked states. $H_a^{CN}$ is non-empty and consists of 10 states and 9 marked states.
 As the example string in $H_a^{CN}$, we pick string $send.p0.p1'.a1.timeout$ which means that the attacker sends a fake packet with bit 1 to the ABP receiver after it observes $p0$, and expects the system to suffer from timeout.
-Moreover, from $H_a^{CN}$, the attacker's supervisor disables $p_0'$ to prevent $deliver$, resulting in $\lang(H_a^{CN}) \neq \lang(G_a)$.
+Moreover, from $H_a^{CN}$, the attacker-supervisor disables $p_0'$ to prevent $deliver$, resulting in $\lang(H_a^{CN}) \neq \lang(G_a)$.
 Therefore, there exist no $deliver$ transitions in $H_a^{CN}$.
-This result shows that the attacker successfully leads the system to violate the liveness property that $send$ should eventually be followed by $deliver$.
+This result shows that the attacker successfully leads the system to violate the nonblockingness property that $send$ should eventually be followed by $deliver$.